Firestone and Ford tire controversy: Recall

 On August 17, 1999, Ford in Saudi Arabia began replacing Firestone tires on unsold Ford Explorers and to offer steep discounts on replacement tires to customers who returned to Ford dealers for regular maintenance.
 While this was not officially a recall Ford still replaced Firestone tires on 6,800 Ford Explorers and Mercury Mountaineers.

 In February 2000, Ford began to recall Firestone tires in Malaysia and Thailand.

 In May 2000, Ford recalled 150,000 Firestone tires on Explorers in Venezuela, Colombia and Ecuador.
 In August 2000 Bridgestone/Firestone issued a recall in Venezuela of 62,000 Venezuelan made Firestone tires.
 The recall was estimated to cost $6 million.

-On August 9, 2000, Firestone issued a recall covering 6.5 million P235/75 R15 Firestone ATX and ATX II tires and P235/75R15 Wilderness AT tires manufactured after 1991 and 1996 respectively.
+On August 9, 2000, Firestone issued a recall covering 6.5 million P235/75R15 Firestone ATX and ATX II tires and P235/75R15 Wilderness AT tires manufactured after 1991 and 1996 respectively.
 The recall covered all ATX and ATX II tires regardless of which plant they originated from but only covered Wilderness AT tires from Firestone's Decatur plant.
 Firestone had produced 14.4 million tires that were covered by this recall but it was estimated that only 6.5 million remained in service.
 Wilderness AT tires manufactured in Joliette, Quebec and Wilson, North Carolina were not included in the recall.
 On August 21, 2000, Ford halted production at three truck assembly plants so that 70,000 tires could be diverted towards the recall effort.
-P235/75 R15 tires became scarce and Ford authorized dealers to install replacement tires from companies other than Firestone.
+P235/75R15 tires became scarce and Ford authorized dealers to install replacement tires from companies other than Firestone.
 Both Ford and Firestone looked for replacement tires internationally.

 On May 22, 2001, Ford announced a voluntary recall of all Wilderness AT tires of 15, 16, and 17 inches installed on all Ford trucks and SUVs.
 This covered an additional 13 million Firestone tires and cost Ford $3 billion.

-On October 4, 2001, NHTSA issued a mandatory recall of 3.5 million P235/75R15 and P255/70R16 Wilderness AT tires manufactured prior to May 1998 that were assembled in either the Joliette, Quebec or Wilson, NC factories.
+On October 4, 2001, NHTSA issued a mandatory recall of 3.5 million P235/75R15 and P255/70R16 Wilderness AT tires manufactured prior to May 1998 that were assembled in either the Joliette, Quebec or Wilson, North Carolina factories.
 This recall removed all remaining Wilderness AT tires that were manufactured prior to May, 1998.
 NHTSA concluded that the rubber wedge between the outer edge of the two belts was not thick enough on Wilderness AT tires and not strong enough to resist crack formation and growth.
 Wilderness AT tires manufactured after May 1998 had a thicker wedge making them more robust.

 In November 2013, two recalled Wilderness AT tires were found in Atlanta, Georgia.
 One of the tires was offered for sale as new at a used tire retail shop.